voidfiles/strainer/docs/source/validators.rst

 Custom Validators
 -----------------

-A validtora returns a function that will be used to validate a value during serialization.
+A validator returns a function that will be used to validate a value during serialization.
 You can use the `export_validator` function to create a custom validation function.

 .. code-block:: python